andr-ew/ndls/README.md

 **---------------------------------- BETA 0.2 NOTE --------------------------------------**

-- rate scopes are currently only editable under the params menu. go to EDIT > metaparam options > scopes, then assign rate & rev for octave & reverse
 - window & length scopes are not yet editable at this time. they are fixed to **preset**

 **----------------------------------------------------------------------------------------**